St. Stephen's School Rome

+In 2024, Architectural Digest named the school one of the "World's 9 Most Beautiful Boarding Schools."

 Founding

 St. Stephen's was founded in 1964 by Dr. John O. Patterson, the former Headmaster of the Kent School in Connecticut.
 Patterson and his team of educators selected Rome because of its rich history and proximity to some of the major moral, artistic, philosophical, and political antecedents of the Western world.
 Patterson intended for the school to be a haven where students from around the world could come to learn and grow together—a truly international setting.
 In 1975 it became the first school in Italy to adopt the International Baccalaureate.

-Student Body
+Student body

 There are about 250 international day students who live with their families in Rome.
 Many of them have parents who work for the United Nations and other international organizations.
-The school is home to about 50 students, who board on campus for 9 months of the year.
+The school is home to about 50 students, who board on campus for 8 months of the year.
 The boarding students come from around the world, and spend holidays and summers away from the school.
 A small number of boarders come from the United States to complete either a semester or year abroad.